nepenth/knowledge-base/devops/orchestration/kubernetes-deployment-manifest-file-structure-explained/README.md

     spec:
       containers:
       - name: example-container
-        image: example/image:latest
+        image: example-image:latest
         ports:
-        - containerPort: 8080
+        - containerPort: 80
 ```
-This example defines a deployment named `example-deployment` with three replicas.
-The selector matches pods labeled with `app: example-app`, and the template specifies a single container running the `example/image:latest` image and exposing port 8080.
+In this example, the deployment is named `example-deployment` and consists of 3 replicas.
+The `selector` section ensures that the deployment controls only pods with the label `app: example-app`.
+The `template` section defines the pod template, including the container details.

 #### Key Takeaways and Best Practices
+* Always specify the `apiVersion` and `kind` sections to define the deployment resource.

-* Use meaningful names and labels for deployments, pods, and containers to ensure clarity and ease of management.
+* Use meaningful labels in the `metadata` section to organize and filter deployments.
-* Set appropriate replica counts based on application requirements and available resources.
-* Implement health checks (liveness and readiness probes) to detect and respond to container failures.
-* Utilize persistent storage options like ConfigMaps, Secrets, or Persistent Volumes as needed for data persistence.
-* Consider using init containers for tasks that must complete before the main application starts.
+* Define the desired number of replicas in the `spec.replicas` section.
+* Use the `spec.selector.matchLabels` section to ensure the deployment controls only pods with matching labels.
+* Consider using Liveness & Readiness Probes, Affinity & Node Selectors, and Init Containers as optional additions to enhance deployment behavior.

 #### References
-This technical knowledge base entry references Kubernetes concepts and components, including Deployments, Pods, Containers, and Persistent Volumes.
-For more information on these topics, refer to the official [Kubernetes documentation](https://kubernetes.io/docs/).
+This entry references the following tools and technologies:
+* Kubernetes: A container orchestration system for automating the deployment, scaling, and management of containers.
+* YAML (YAML Ain't Markup Language): A human-readable serialization format commonly used in configuration files and data exchange.

 ---
 **Source**: [Original Tweet](https://twitter.com/i/web/status/1888703569395654704)